We are so excited that you are joining us for Lobby Day in Frankfort on February 13, 2019. Below is information on what to expect.

-First, be sure to fill out the questionnaire letting us know you plan to attend.
-This gives us the info we need to look up your state senator and your state representative.
-Volunteers will call legislator offices to set up meetings with these legislators.
+Thank you for signing up to attend lobby day!
+We have used the info you provided in your registration to look up your state senator and your state representative.
+Volunteers have called legislator offices to set up meetings with these legislators.
 If there are multiple supporters who live in the same district and have the same legislators, we will group you together for meetings.
 All meetings are subject to the availability and schedules of the legislators, but we do our best to make sure that meeting times coincide with the times you told us that you would be in Frankfort.
 If you cannot be in Frankfort at the time of your meeting, let us know ASAP at firstname.lastname@example.org.

-Closer to lobby day, you will receive an e-mail from us with a link to view the scheduled meeting times.
+We have sent out an e-mail to all registrants with a link to view the scheduled meeting times.
 If you see other legislators on the list who are near your area, but you aren’t in their district, you are welcome to join in on those meetings.
 Please e-mail us to let us know if you want to join other meetings.

 Do I Need to Be There the Whole Time?
 No, you do not need to be present the entire time from 8:30am until 1:00pm.
 Once we have meeting times scheduled, you can plan to arrive in time for your first meeting and leave after your final meeting.
 You are also welcome to stay the entire time and attend additional meetings or help out in other ways.

 Baby Needs– There are no changing stations in any of the restrooms in the Annex.
-Feel free to change your baby in our home base room.
-You are also welcome to nurse your baby in our home base room, or anywhere you are comfortable.
+There is a changing and lactation room in the Capitol building, which is connected to the annex via a tunnel.
+You can usually find an empty committee meeting room on the first floor to utilize for a few minutes for a quick change.
+There is also a quiet library in the basement of the annex.
+You are welcome to nurse your baby anywhere you are comfortable.
 Most of us are very comfortable nursing in public and we know our legal rights when it comes to nursing in public.
 However, keep in mind that some legislators may not be as comfortable as we are, and we are trying to win them over 🙂 Above all, we trust your judgment!

 What to Wear– There is no dress code for lobby day, but we do have suggestions.
 Most folks at the Capitol (legislators and lobbyists, staff) dress in business casual attire.
 Dress clothes are appropriate, such as business attire or business casual, “church clothes,” or something you might wear to a fancy dinner with family.
 Think conservative and not risque.
 That being said, jeans and a t-shirt are just fine, too.
 What you wear is far less important than simply showing up.